Akku Yadav: Crimes

-Yadav ordered his men to drag girls as young as age 12 to a nearby derelict building to gang rape.
-Many of Yadav's victims reported his crimes.
-Instead of arresting him, the police told him who had reported the crime; Yadav would go after them.
-The police worked with Yadav, protected him and supported him; he gave them bribes and drinks.
-When a 22-year-old woman reported being raped by Yadav, the police accused her of having an affair with him and sent her away.
+Akku ordered his men to drag girls as young as age 12 to a nearby derelict building to gang rape.
+Many of Akku's victims reported his crimes.
+Instead of arresting him, the police told him who had reported the crime; Akku would go after them.
+The police worked with Akku, protected him and supported him; he gave them bribes and drinks.
+When a 22-year-old woman reported being raped by Akku, the police accused her of having an affair with him and sent her away.
 Several women were turned away by police after being told: "You're a loose woman.
 That's why he raped you."
-One woman told the police she was gang-raped by Yadav and his associates.
-The police responded by gang raping the woman themselves.
+One woman told the police she was gang-raped by Akku and his associates.
+The police responded by gang-raping the woman themselves.
 Twenty-five families moved out of Kasturba Nagar.
-People however, removed their daughters from schools and kept them locked inside their homes where nobody could see them.
-Vegetable vendors avoided Kasturba Nagar, so housewives had to go to far away markets to buy food.
-As long as Yadav only targeted poor people, police would not interfere.
+People, however, removed their daughters from schools and kept them locked inside their homes where nobody could see them.
+Vegetable vendors avoided Kasturba Nagar, so housewives had to go to far-away markets to buy food.
+As long as Akku only targeted poor people, the police would not interfere.

-After Yadav raped a 13-year-old girl, he and his men went to the house of a woman named Ratna Dungiri to demand money.
-The gang smashed her furniture and threatened to murder her family.
-When a woman named Usha Narayane arrived afterward, she told Dungiri to go to the police.
-Dungiri refused, so Narayane went to the police herself and filed a complaint.
-They told Yadav about the complaint.
-Enraged by her actions, two weeks before he died, Yadav and forty of his associates went to the Narayane house and surrounded it.
-Yadav carried a bottle of acid and shouted through the door that he would not harm Narayane if she withdrew the complaint.
-Narayane barricaded the door and refused to surrender.
-She called the police and although she was told they would come, they never arrived.
-Meanwhile, Yadav continued to pound on the door and threaten her, saying: "I'll throw acid on your face, and you won't be in a position to file any more complaints!
-If we ever meet you, you don't know what we'll do to you!
-Gang rape is nothing!
-You can't imagine what we'll do to you!"
-Narayane shouted back insults, and Yadav responded with descriptions of how he would rape, burn her with acid, and murder her.
-Yadav and his men tried to break the door down.
-In response, Narayane turned on a cylinder of gas that the family used for cooking and grabbed a match.
-She warned that if they broke into the house, she would light the match and blow herself and all of them up.
-The criminals smelled the gas and left Narayane alone.